Jamesreinhardt222/comm-documentation-assignment/docs/configuration.md

 nav_order: 2
 ---

 # How to create slack account.
+HAHAHAH IS IT WORKING NOW
 {: .no_toc }

 In this section you will learn how to get invite people to your workspace.